noodleedoos/noodleverse/020 - Resources/Notes/Exploratory Laparotomy.md

 ---
 # When to do
 ~
-No response to non-specific treatemetn suspected foreign body/mass suspected septic peritonitis
+No response to non-specific treatement suspected foreign body/mass suspected septic peritonitis
+Biopsy if abdomen looks grossly normal